-The Company is currently not exposed to significant interest rate risk.
+Interest rate risk

 The only interest bearing financial assets are cash at banks on deposit and term accounts.

-Given the short term nature of these investments the sensitivity towards interest rate fluctuations is deemed not to be significant.
-For the year ended December 31, 2018, if applicable interest rates would increase/decrease by 25 basis points, this would have a positive/negative impact of €0.3 million (compared to €0.3 million for the year ended December 31, 2017).
+For the year ended December 31, 2019, if applicable interest rates would increase/decrease by 25 basis points, this would have a positive/negative impact of ≤ 2.0 million (compared to ≤ 0.3 million for the year ended December 31, 2018 and ≤ 0.3 million for the year ended December 31, 2017).

-6.6 FOREIGN EXCHANGE RISK
+Foreign exchange risk

 The Company undertakes transactions denominated in foreign currencies; consequently, exposures to exchange rate fluctuations arise.

-The Company is mainly exposed to the US Dollar and GBP.
+The Company is mainly exposed to the U.S. Dollar, Japanse yen, British pound and Swiss franc.
+To limit this risk, the Company attempts to align incoming and outgoing cash flows in currencies other than EUR.